 Getting an Internship

-10 Steps to Getting an Internship
+10 Tips for Getting an Internship

-- Send Resume and cover letter out.
+- Send your resume and cover letter out.

-- Follow up by calling to make sure your resume was received and arrange for a personal interview or meeting.
+- Follow up to make sure your resume was received and arrange for a personal interview or meeting.
 It is important to be persistent, so that your resume does not get lost on the bottom of the pile.

-- After the interview, write "thank you notes," call, or if possible, stop by and personally thank the office for giving you the chance to interview.
+- After the interview, write thank you notes, call, or if possible, stop by and personally thank the office for giving you the chance to interview.

 - Continue to stop by and call.
 Persistence is the only way your resume will not get lost.
 Do not hesitate to bring by another copy of your resume each time you visit the office.

 - Treat your internship search like a job or a class.
 Do your homework, set aside a specific time to work on it, and most of all, be persistent.

 Questions?
 Please feel free to contact Lorri Olan with the Career Development Center.